wfpcoslv/maps-examples/README.md

 1. Secure NFC devices (Currently provided by [FAMOCO](https://www.famoco.com/))
 2. NFC Cards ([MIFARE DESFire EV1 8K](https://www.nxp.com/products/identification-and-security/mifare-ics/mifare-desfire/mifare-desfire-ev1-contactless-multi-application-ic:MIFARE_DESFIRE_EV1_8K))
-3. Cloud Management Platform (MAPS Cloud)
+3. Access to the Cloud Management Platform (MAPS Cloud)

-However, if you want to develop the capture interfaces you only will need a web browser, a good text editor and [Google Protocol Buffer](https://developers.google.com/protocol-buffers/docs/downloads).
+However, if you want to develop the capture/visualization interfaces for MAPS you'll only need a web browser, a good text editor and [Google Protocol Buffer](https://developers.google.com/protocol-buffers/docs/downloads).

 ### Understanding MAPS
 Before starting to develop interfaces is important to know the current capabilities of the cards used and how the data flows in the whole system.